neatest/neat/README.md

 Post-run commands are run on the local machine after files are processed.

-> Those commands should be cross-OS compatible or tell in your README which environment should be used
+If you plan for other people to use those commands, you should make sure they can run on any OS, otherwise you should tell in your README which environment should be used.

 #### Files environment variables

-Post-run commands can access several environment variables:
+Post-run commands can access several environment variables.
+These variables will never include files and directories filtered out using the --only or --except flags because they are simply not processed by Neat.

+The most used environment variable is `NEAT_ADDED_FILES` because it contains a lit of files that were effectively added in the repo.

 | Environment variable    | Description                                                                                                |
 | ----------------------- | ---------------------------------------------------------------------------------------------------------- |